 Medigap premiums generally increase yearly in Delaware, usually occurring on the anniversary of your policy.
 Occasionally, Medigap premiums also don’t change each year.
 Sometimes Medigap premiums even decrease.

-However, these occurrences don’t happen very often, so expect premiums to go up yearly.
+However, these occurrences don’t happen often, so expect premiums to increase yearly.

 Is there a cap on Medigap premiums in Delaware?

 Yes, some Medigap plans feature premium caps in Delaware.
 For example, Plan L and K feature premium gaps of $3,310 and $6,620.

 Known as “out-of-pocket limits,” these limits get determined by 1882(w)(2) of the Social Security Act.

 What is not covered by Medigap in Delaware?

 While Medigap policies in Delaware go a long way in covering gaps left behind by Original Medicare, some areas aren’t covered.